-Fall 2018 COM Semester Student Permits ($41) may be purchased from Community Education starting Monday, August 20.
+Semester Student Permits ($42) may be purchased from Community Education.

 Two ways to purchase a Semester Student Permit:

-2. By calling Community Education at 415.485.9305.
-If you purchase by phone, a permit will be sent to you by regular US Postal Mail within 3 business days.
+2. By Phone: by calling Community Education at 415.485.9305.
+If you purchase by phone, a permit will be sent to you by regular US Postal Mail.

 Please be sure to have your car’s make, model, year, color, and license plate # at time of purchase.Semester permits should be affixed to the lower corner of the windshield, on the driver's side.
 You may use the "suction cup hanger" sold at the College Bookstore, but it must be placed in the lower corner of the windshield (permit faces outside).
 NOTE: If your permit loses its static cling, rub it on your clothing and re-apply.